Melissa 2023 Catalog Offers Global Solutions for Identity Verification and Address Management

 Industry resource highlights importance of global customer data tools for DBAs, developers, and direct marketers

-/EIN News/ -- RANCHO SANTA MARGARITA, Calif., Oct.
-12, 2022 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced availability of its 2023 Melissa Solutions Catalog, highlighting the company’s comprehensive suite of solutions and services that help keep customer data clean, current, and enriched for the greatest insights and most efficient business practices.
+Rancho Santa Margarita, CALIF – October 12, 2022 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced availability of its 2023 Melissa Solutions Catalog, highlighting the company’s comprehensive suite of solutions and services that help keep customer data clean, current, and enriched for the greatest insights and most efficient business practices.

 Melissa’s Solutions Catalog features the data quality, enrichment, and identity verification solutions powering compliance, fraud prevention, sales, customer engagement, and analytics.
 Developed as an industry resource for database administrators and developers alike, this catalog highlights tools that clean, verify, update, dedupe, and enrich customer contact data.
 Capabilities can be implemented at any point in the data chain and are designed to ensure all your global ‘people’ data – addresses, names, phones, and emails – are validated, updated, and standardized.
 Deployments are flexible, available in on-premise, web service, secure FTP processing, and software as a service (SaaS) delivery options.